Our Process

 • Between-coat sanding dust before each successive primer and topcoat application

 We build floor-to-ceiling plastic barrier walls around the work area with sealed seams along the floor, ceiling, and adjacent walls.
 Then we run a system that pulls air out of the sealed zone — creating negative pressure relative to the surrounding rooms.
-Air movement in a negative-pressure environment goes inward, not outward.
-Italian 2K polyurethane particles, vapors, and anything else in the spray zone stay inside the sealed containment.
-Your adjacent rooms breathe uncontaminated air throughout the finishing stage.
+Parallel Painting uses HEPA-rated extraction and sealed negative-pressure containment during the sanding and finishing stages.

-Why Two Separate Mechanisms, Not One Marketing Claim
+Why Two Separate Stages, Not One Marketing Claim

-Some contractors use a single vague marketing phrase and leave it there.
-That is misleading.
-Here is the honest breakdown: sanding dust and spray overspray are different particle types requiring different control methods.
-HEPA-vacuumed sanding handles the prep stage.
-Sealed negative-pressure containment handles the finish stage.
+A single vague marketing phrase does not tell you what actually happens at each stage.
+Here is the honest breakdown: prep sanding and the finishing stage are different work with different equipment.
+HEPA-vacuumed sanding runs during the prep stage.
+Sealed negative-pressure containment runs during the finish stage.
 Parallel Painting runs both on every job.
 Tyler Fowler, CSLB #1015608 since 2016, oversees each one personally.

-A contractor who makes a single broad claim about zero airborne particles — with a single mechanism — is either only addressing one stage or is not accurately describing what they do.
-The two stages of cabinet refinishing generate fundamentally different airborne hazards that require fundamentally different control methods.
-You cannot vacuum away spray overspray from a HVLP gun.
-You cannot build a containment room around an orbital sander during cabinet prep.
+A contractor who makes a single broad claim — with a single approach — is either only addressing one stage or is not accurately describing what they do.
+The two stages of cabinet refinishing are different work that calls for different equipment.
+A vacuum at the sander is the prep-stage tool.
+A whole-room sealed setup is the finish-stage tool.
 Each stage has the right tool for the job.

-When you ask a contractor how they control dust and overspray, the right answer specifies both stages.
+When you ask a contractor about their process, the right answer specifies both stages.
 If they give you a single answer — "we use a containment system" or "we use HEPA vacuums" — ask the follow-up: which stage does that address, and what do you do for the other one?
 The answer tells you how carefully they have thought about the process.

 Stage 1: Prep